26 Oct What is Sterling Silver? Guide to Sterling Silver

 Sterling silver contains 92.5% pure silver.
 This percentage – 92.5% – can also be expressed as a fraction of a thousand: 925 out of 1000.

-Similarly, fine silver bullion which contains 99.9% silver is often referred to as 999.
+Similarly, fine silver bullion which contains 99.9% silver is often referred to as 999 silver.

-It’s popular in jewellery, as well as fine cutlery and tableware.
+It is very popular in jewellery, as well as fine cutlery and tableware, because of its high sheen and substantial, luxurious feel.

 How do I know my jewellery is sterling silver?

-In the UK, the surest way to verify if a jewellery item is really sterling silver is by checking its hallmark.
+In the UK, the way you can verify if a jewellery item is made from sterling silver is by checking its hallmark.

 In Great Britain, by law, any retailer selling an item of jewellery above 1 gram in weight and calling it sterling silver, must have it hallmarked as such by a UK Assay Office.